 You need to do your homework.
 The best course of action is understanding the camera you want to purchase and knowing its common defaults.
 The film camera community is global.
 Everyone’s in the same boat.
 There’s no support line you can call to ask what’s wrong with your 50-year-old camera.
 But you can post the question or read the answers online.

-For example, my beloved Pentax 67 (photo from it in the Instagram post below).
+For example, my beloved Pentax 67.
 I had my heart set on this camera for a long time and because it’s a little heftier in the price range, I did my due diligence.
 I took a fine-tooth comb to the Internet and came across a dedicated Pentax Forum.
 I quickly learned the camera’s common problems, one being that the advance lever wouldn’t advance the film properly.

 When I found a Pentax 67 on eBay that I wanted to buy, I messaged the seller with a list of questions… Does the advance lever function properly?
 Have you tested this?
 Does the light meter work?